Christianity in China: Rapid growth after 1842

 The pace of missionary activity increased considerably after the First Opium War in 1842.
-Christian missionaries and their schools, under the protection of the Western powers, went on to play a major role in the Westernization of China in the 19th and 20th centuries.
-Liang Fa ("Leung Faat" in Cantonese) worked in a printing company in Guangzhou in 1810 and came to know Robert Morrison, who translated the Bible to Chinese and needed printing of the translation.
-When William Milne arrived at Guangzhou in 1813 and worked with Morrison on translation of the Bible, he also came to know Liang, whom he baptized in 1816.
-In 1827, Liang was ordained by Morrison, thus, he became a missionary for the London Missionary Society and the first Chinese Protestant minister and evangelist.
+Christian missionaries and their schools, under the protection of the Western powers, went on to play a major role in the westernization of China during the 19th and 20th centuries.
+Liang Fa worked in a printing company in Guangzhou, and came to know Robert Morrison in 1810, who translated the Bible into Chinese, and needed printing of the translation.
+When William Milne arrived at Guangzhou in 1813 and worked with Morrison on translation of the Bible, he also came to know Liang, who he baptized in 1816.
+In 1827, Liang was ordained by Morrison, and thus, he became a missionary for the London Missionary Society, and the first Chinese Protestant minister and evangelist.

-During the 1840s, Western missionaries promulgated Christianity in officially designated coastal Treaty ports that were open to foreign trade.
-The Taiping Rebellion (1850-1864) originated in the influence of missionaries on its leader Hong Xiuquan, who called himself the younger brother of Jesus Christ, but he was denounced as a heretic by mainstream Christian groups.
-Hong's revolt against the Qing government lead to the establishment of the Heavenly Kingdom of Great Peace, and its capital was established at Nanjing.
+During the 1840s, Western missionaries promulgated Christianity in officially designated coastal treaty ports that were open to foreign trade.
+The Taiping Rebellion (1850–1864) originated in the influence of missionaries on its leader Hong Xiuquan, who called himself the younger brother of Jesus Christ, but he was denounced as a heretic by mainstream Christian groups.
+Hong's revolt against the Qing government lead to the establishment of the Taiping Heavenly Kingdom, and its capital was established at Nanjing.
 Hong attained control of significant parts of southern China, at its height, the Taiping Heavenly Kingdom ruled around 30 million people.
 Hong's theocratic and militaristic regime instituted social reforms which included the strict separation of the sexes, the abolition of foot binding, land socialization, the suppression of private trade, and the replacement of Confucianism, Buddhism and Chinese folk religion with Hong's version of Christianity.
 The Taiping rebellion was eventually put down by the Qing army, which was aided by French and British forces.
 With an estimated death toll of between 20 and 30 million due to warfare and the resulting starvation, this civil war is considered one of history's deadliest conflicts.
 Sun Yat-sen and Mao Zedong viewed the Taiping as heroic revolutionaries who fought against a corrupt feudal system.

 Hospitals and schools

 Christians established clinics and hospitals, and provided training for nurses.
-Both Roman Catholics and Protestants founded educational institutions from the primary to the university level.
+Both Catholics and Protestants founded educational institutions from the primary to the university level.
 Some prominent Chinese universities began as religious-founded institutions.
 Missionaries worked to abolish practices such as foot binding, and the unjust treatment of maidservants, as well as launching charitable work and distributing food to the poor.
 They also opposed the opium trade and brought treatment to many who were addicted.

-Some early leaders of the Chinese Republic, such as Sun Yat-sen were converts to Christianity and were influenced by its teachings.
+Several early leaders of the Republic of China were converts to Christianity and were influenced by its teachings, such as Sun Yat-sen.